WSU-4110/SmartShopper/README.md

 **SmartShopper**
+**An easy to use shopping app, designed to help shoppers at the grocery store.**

-Add items implementation.
+Progress: Add items implementation.

 Current working version of the App.